antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 .NET 5 and all future versions will always support .NET Standard 2.1 and earlier.
 The only reason to retarget from .NET Standard to .NET 5 is to gain access to more runtime features, language features, or APIs.
-So you can think of .NET 5 as .NET Standard vNext.
+So, you can think of .NET 5 as .NET Standard vNext.

 What about new code?
 Should you still start with .NET Standard 2.0 or should you